by Steven K. Roberts

-The price will also be low if I can be convinced that her new skipper will take her places where I would have loved to go, with me participating directly in the next generation (shared publishing project or other spin-offs).
-I can imagine a scenario based right here in Friday Harbor, with Datawake tethered to Microship for mini-expeditions that probe the space around us, generating virtual tours including something playable in the Oculus Rift and other VR spaces.
+The price will be low if I can be convinced that her new skipper will take her places where I would have loved to go, with me participating directly in the next generation (shared publishing project or other spin-offs).
+I can imagine a scenario based here in Friday Harbor, with Datawake tethered to Microship for mini-expeditions that probe the space around us via ROV and sensors, generating virtual tours including something playable in the Oculus Rift and other VR spaces.
 Hmmmmm….

 So there is no specific price tag.
 But she is available.
 Does this excite your nautical technopassions?
-Do you have years to put into an expedition, or a project involving education and telemetry, or a vision I have yet to even imagine?
-Got an idea that would help amortize the massive investment that has gone into this?
+Do you have years to put into an expedition, a project involving education and telemetry, an audacious but realistic cruise, or a vision I have yet to even imagine?
+Got an idea that would help amortize the massive investment of time and years that has gone into this?
 Talk to me.
 (The contact form is up in the menu).
-Please bear in mind that I need to see a way for it to really work, which means a history of successful projects, a mediagenic nature, enough boating experience for this to make sense, clear communication skills, a good rapport between us, and enough technical knowledge to make such an undertaking realistic.
+Please bear in mind that I need to see a way for it to really work, which means a history of successful projects, a mediagenic nature, enough boating experience for this to make sense, clear communication skills, a good rapport between us, a realistic adventure plan, and enough technical knowledge to make such an undertaking likely to succeed.

 Here are some articles on this site that will give much more detailed information…

 Building the Microship Trimaran — This is a look at the fabrication of the boat itself… leaving out electronics, landing gear, hydraulics, pedal drive, thruster, solar array, sail rig, and other complications.

 Microship Electronics Photo Essay — Even though much of the electronics developed for the ship is now obsolete (and unnecessary to future expeditions), this gives an excellent look at some of the engineering that went into the project.
 Today’s tools are so much smaller that the comm/nav and telemetry side of things will be easy and cheap.